rewinfrey/hireology-challenge/part1/controller.md

 This logic would make for an easy extraction into an object to determine the sorting of the candidates.
 However, there is some unfortunate Law of Demeter violations happening via the current user's organization's assocation with candidates.
 The use of `all` is troubling, as that represents potentially a very large query, rather than using scopes or where clauses to issue better optimized SQL queries.

+Although we've already identified a potential candidate for an extract object refactor, and potential for optimizing SQL queries, I'd like to tackle the gnarliest part of the code first.

-This large chunk of logic:
+Let's take a look at this large chunk of logic:

     else
       @job_contacts = JobContact.all(:user_id => current_user.id)